akorn/iptablez/README.md

  * iptables (obviously).

  * zsh (obviously).
-Versions older than 4.0 may not work.
+Versions older than 5.0 may not work.

  * sed.

- * tryto(1) from the socklog package is used by some of the functions to enforce timeouts.
+ * `tryto(1)` from the socklog package is used by some of the functions to enforce timeouts.

- * dnsip(1) from the djbdns package is needed by some of the functions.
+ * `dnsip(1)` from the djbdns package and `dig(1)` from the bind9-dnsutils
+   package is needed by some of the functions.

- * installing "moreutils" Debian package is recommended but not required (the ifdata(8) tool is used if it's available).
+ * installing the `moreutils` Debian package is recommended but not required (the `ifdata(8)` tool is used if it's available).

 Limitations
 ===========

-Adding rules that reference hostnames instead of IPs may not work (workaround: look up the IP beforehand; best put it in a shell variable from a file in conf.d).

-Adding rules that reference hostnames that resolve to more than one IP will almost certainly not work at all.
+Adding rules that reference hostnames that resolve to more than one IP will almost certainly not work at all (although the `get_ip_of() function will at least return one of the IPs the name resolved to).
 Workaround: look up the IPs beforehand and add rules using a loop.

 TODO
 ====

  * Provide more and better examples, perhaps even a complete configuration.

- * Add explicit support for ipset(8).

  * Add ipv6 support (patches welcome).